YaniUdiani/IMSRG_Snippets/README.md

 ## Code
 ### [`src/ABodyOp.h`](https://github.com/YaniUdiani/IMSRG_Snippets/blob/main/src/ABodyOp.h)
 `ABodyOps` are a foundational data structure of our IMSRG code.
 They store pointers to `BodyOps`&mdash;which store blocks of Eigen matrices.
-In our largest calculations, `ABodyOps` allocate a total of ~1 TB of RAM via `BodyOps`.
+In our largest calculations, `ABodyOps` allocate nearly 1 TB of RAM via `BodyOps`.
 Proper memory management of `ABodyOps` and their subsidiaries `BodyOps` is therefore **crucial**.
 Moreover, commutators (tensor contractions) between `ABodyOps` are the most performance limiting operations in the code.
 To achieve the code's performance at scale, I made a multitude of optimizations to `ABodyOps` and their commutators.